 A hot cup of coffee at 7 pm after a tiring day with lots of driving is what I wanted.
-So with my cuppa I sat on my sofa, glancing through the newspaper pulled my feet up.
-Some where I could hear kids playing and the idiot box was on with no viewers.
+So with my cuppa I sat on my sofa, glancing through the newspaper.
+I then pulled my feet up.
+Somewhere I could hear kids playing and the idiot box was switched on with no viewers.

 In a few seconds, he took me 1000 kms away to my mother and I had tears in my eyes.
 True, blessed are those who live with their parents and get to spend some time with them.
 It is so strange that when I was living with my mother, I never used to listen to her and never took her advice and learnt the harder way.